toolfun/nym-NM-GW-NC-NR-S5/update/nym-node_update.md

 > **NM** - Nym node: mixnode mode
 > **GW** - Nym node: gateway mode

+> The current design requires working with sudo privileges

 > Nym operator docs https://nymtech.net/operators
 > #### These are just notes on how to update.
 Please refer to the official documentation to install nym node